meowyx/gaia-agent-starter/README.md

 # Gaia Agent Starter

-A simple starter kit that integrates Gaia AI capabilities with Next.js, providing an easy foundation for building AI-powered applications.
+A simple starter kit that integrates AI capabilities with Gaia and Next.js, providing an easy foundation for building AI-powered applications.

 ![Gaia Agent](./public/image.png)